France, Lille

 From Paris: If you’re coming from Paris, the train ride to Arras is also super simple.
 The journey takes roughly 50 minutes from Gare du Nord station, and once you arrive, it’s only a 10-minute walk to the main squares where the Christmas Markets are located!

-PRO TIP: I always book my train tickets through Omio.
-You can find the best prices and flexible times suited for any schedule – 10/10 recommend it!
-For car rentals, we’ve used rentalcars.com for our most recent road trips – we’ve found the best deals this way!
+PRO TIP: I always book my car rentals with rentalcars.com and train tickets through Omio.
+You can find the best prices and we’ve found the best deals this way!

 Where to stay